 - Slowly fill the pitcher to the top with more Pinot Grigio.
 Stir wine and fruit.

-- Serve sangria in the fruit filled glasses.
+- Serve White Wine Sangria in the fruit-filled glasses.

 - To replenish the sangria pitcher, refill the pitcher with more Pinot Grigio.
 Stir to combine.

-- To serve, again remove fruit from pitcher and place in glasses.
-Pour sangria over fruit.
+- To serve, again remove the fruit from the pitcher and place in glasses.
+Pour the White Wine Sangria over the fruit.
 Enjoy!

 Originally posted on January 13, 2015 and June 23, 2016.
 Updated with new pictures and information.